OrdinaryMagician/aliceos-kernel/README.md

 # AliceOS kernel

+## Important note

+This project has been on indefinite hold since 2013.
+5 years later, I've changed a lot both as a developer and as a person.
+If I ever decide to work on this again, I'll just restart from scratch.

 ## About

 The AliceOS kernel is a project to build a kernel according to AOS standards (more on this later).